tks18/abandoned-read-write-tech/category/electric-bikes.md

 title: Electric Bikes
 layout: categorytest
 slug: electric-bikes
-description: >-
-	Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
+description: "Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
 The electricity is stored on board in a rechargeable battery, which drives one or more electric motors.
-Electric scooters (as distinct from motorcycles) have a step-through frame.
+Electric scooters (as distinct from motorcycles) have a step-through frame."
 ---